The Sustainable Way to Prepare Sustainability Data

 #2 GLYNT.AI’s Few Shot ML is an Efficient Form of AI

-As the graphic shows, GLYNT.AI does all four comparable tasks (text classification, extractive QA, token classification and image ) at a much lower carbon intensity than any single LLM task.
-This graphic illustrates how the future of AI will be an ecosystem of AI algorithms, each with a sweet spot of accuracy, efficiency and usefulness for the system as a whole.
-GLYNT.AI provides accurate, verified data that feeds the data-hungry LLMs to the right.
+The results show that the sum of emissions from the four comparable tasks (text classification, extractive QA, token classification and image) is much lower than any single LLM task.
+The future of AI will be an ecosystem of AI algorithms, each with a sweet spot of usefulness (accuracy and efficiency).
+LLMs are incredibly data hungry, and GLYNT.AI’s role is to deliver accurate, verified data to the ecosystem.

 Carbon Emissions for LLMs By Task